 In 2020, Uber approached Grubhub with an acquisition offer, after failing to acquire DoorDash.
 At the same time, Just Eat Takeaway launched a $7.1 billion bid, which Grubhub accepted in June 2020.

-The acquisition adds a new source of funding for Grubhub to continue competing with DoorDash and Uber Eats in the low-margin market of food delivery.
+The acquisition added a new source of funding for Grubhub to continue competing with DoorDash and Uber Eats in the low-margin market of food delivery.
 But, due to the downturn in tech stocks, Just Eat Takeaway has been exploring a sale of the unit.

 We have collected data and statistics on Grubhub.
 To find out more, read on below.